SahilBhatkande/Online-Quiz-App/README.md

 ## How to use it

+1. Register a new account or login with existing credentials
-1. Click "Start Quiz" on the first page
+2. Click "Start Quiz" on the start page
-2. Answer questions by clicking the options
+3. Answer questions by clicking the options
-3. Use Next/Previous to move around
+4. Use Next/Previous to move around
-4. Watch the timer - you have 5 minutes
+5. Watch the timer - you have 5 minutes
-5. Submit when done (or it auto-submits when time's up)
+6. Submit when done (or it auto-submits when time's up)
-6. See your results and click "Take Quiz Again" if you want
+7. See your results and click "Take Quiz Again" if you want

 ## API stuff (for developers)

+**POST /register** - Register a new user (body: {username, email, password})

+**POST /login** - Login user (body: {email, password}) returns JWT token

-**GET /questions** - Gets all questions (no answers shown)
+**GET /questions** - Gets all questions (requires auth token)

-**POST /submit** - Sends your answers, gets back score and details
+**POST /submit** - Sends your answers, gets back score and details (requires auth token)

 ## Why I made certain choices

 - **Cards everywhere**: Just looks clean and organized
 - **Light theme**: Easy on the eyes, works for everyone
 - **Centered everything**: Looks good on any screen size
-- **SQLite**: No database server to set up, perfect for demos
+- **PostgreSQL**: Scalable relational database, good for production use
 - **React SPA**: Fast and responsive
 - **Tailwind v4**: New hotness, should be faster